 • Up-to-date antivirus software (Norton, McAfee, etc.).

-• Some classes may have specific class requirements for additional software.
-These requirements will be listed on the course information page.
+Some courses may require additional software.
+These requirements will be listed on your course information page.

 Checklist for Starting Your Online Course